 I wanted to create 2 different outfits so you can see how versatile the With Grace B. Bold’s wraps are.

 The first outfit is a dressier outfit, and I’m wearing the Eileen in the Warm Grey color.
 I paired it with sailor wide-leg pants and Marc Fisher pumps.
-These wide leg jeans fit true to size and have a good amount of stretch to them.
+These wide leg jeans fit true to size.
 These Marc Fisher pumps are one of my favorites!
 The block heel is what makes wearing heels very comfortable.
 My cousin doesn’t wear heels often and I convinced her to buy the same exact ones.
 This is now her go-to pair of heels!

 The second outfit is a very casual outfit.
 I’m wearing the Ann Elizabeth in the Black color.
 This is the one with the interior drain pockets.
 The jeans I’m wearing are the Authentic Stretch denim (ankle length) from Everlane.
 Everlane’s Authentic Stretch denim are the stretchiest jeans ever.
 They’re not jeggings at all because they are made with denim.
 They’re so stretchy that someone demonstrated doing yoga in them.
 However, they never lose their structure or get stretched out by the end of the day.
 I dedicated a post about these jeans last year.
 They fit true to size.